 e.
 Switching your funds

-Moving funds or investments between options is called switching.
+The moving of funds or investments between options is called switching.
 There are options to switch your funds for free up to a certain limit per year.
 Any further changes might incur a charge of Rs.
 100 -Rs.250 per switch.

 f.
-Policy administration charge
+Policy administration charges

 This charge is levied for the administration of the policy and it is deducted on a monthly basis by the cancellation of units from all funds chosen.
-This charge can be at a fixed rate or a percentage of your premium.
+This charge can be levied at a fixed rate or as a percentage of your premium.